General Plan Information

 You may defer a minimum of $50 per month ($25 each pay period).

-The catch-up provision is available to employees who are within three years of their normal retirement.
-Catch-up allows you to make up for contributions you could have made during previous years of state employment but didn’t.
+The catch-up provision is available to employees who are within three years of their normal retirement eligibility.
+Special catch-up allows you to make up for contributions you could have made during previous years of state employment but didn’t.

-You may contribute under the catch-up provision for a maximum of three consecutive years.
-Once you elect catch-up, if you do not utilize it for all three consecutive years, you cannot make up the amounts not utilized at a later time or with another employer.
+You may contribute under the special catch-up provision for a maximum of three consecutive years.
+Once you elect to enroll in the special catch-up provision, if you do not utilize it for all three consecutive years, you cannot make up the amounts not utilized at a later time or with another employer.

-The age 50 and over catch-up and the regular catch-up provision cannot be used in the same year.
+The age-50-and-over catch-up and the special catch-up provisions cannot be used in the same year.

 Can I change my contribution amount?